-Steven Fierberg, ASC, is an award-winning cinematographer and director, receiving an ASC Award for Best Cinematography and a Latin Grammy.
+Steven Fierberg is an award-winning cinematographer, receiving an ASC Award for best cinematography and a Latin Grammy.

-Steven won the Latin Grammy for Best Music Video for Robi ‘Draco’ Rosa’s Mas Y Mas.
-He worked with Dr. Dre, Snoop Dogg, Easy E, Queen Latifah, Fab Five Freddy, Kid Cudi, David Lee Roth, F. Gary Grey, and Tim McGraw.
+Steven also shoots commercials and music videos, winning the Latin Grammy for Best Music Video of the Year for Robi ‘Draco’ Rosa’s Mas Y Mas.
+He’s worked with Dr. Dre, Snoop Dogg, Easy E, Latifah, Fab Five Freddy, David Lee Roth, F. Gary Grey, Kid Cudi, and Tim McGraw.

 He is a vice-president of the American Society of Cinematographers and member of the Motion Picture Academy.
 In between projects, he teaches guest classes at AFI, NYU, USC, UCLA and the Maine Media Workshops.